For the Media

 Survivor Narratives: Stories of Hope and Healing

-2. It is safe to ask someone if they may be thinking about suicide (and a myth that asking a direct question about suicidality can somehow increase risk).
+Include that it is safe to ask someone if they may be thinking about suicide.
+It is a myth that asking a direct question about suicidality can somehow increase risk.
 The best way to ask: “I’m concerned about your safety.
 Have you been thinking about death or dying?”